Images of Galois representations in mod $p$ Hecke algebras: Introduction

 \subsection{Acknowledgements}

-This work is part of the author's PhD thesis \cite{thesisLaia}, defended on December 2016.
-The author would like to thank Gabor Wiese for the valuable guidance and support that led to the realisation of this work.
+The author would like to thank Gabor Wiese for the guidance and support that led to the realisation of this work.
+A special thanks to Guillermo Mantilla for the helpful modules discussions.
+The author would also like to thank the referee for the careful reading and valuable comments, which helped to improve the manuscript.